Bacula-Systems/ansible-collection-bacula-enterprise/README.md

   tasks:
   - name: Install File Daemon, if not installed
     import_role:
-      name: bacula.bacula_enterprise.bee_fdonly
+      name: baculasystems.bacula_enterprise.bee_fdonly
   - name: Install Plugin dependencies
     import_role:
-      name: bacula.bacula_enterprise.bee_plugindependencies
+      name: baculasystems.bacula_enterprise.bee_plugindependencies
   - name: Install the File Daemon Plugin
     import_role:
-      name: bacula.bacula_enterprise.bee_fdplugin
+      name: baculasystems.bacula_enterprise.bee_fdplugin
 ```

-4) To install two remote Bacula Enterprise Edition version `12.6.3` Storage Daemons to the hosts `storage1.example.com` and `storage2.example.com`, using an inventory file.
-Bacula Enterprise Edition DIR, SD, and FD compnents will be installed and the Bacula Director service will be automatically disabled.
+4) In the example, two remote Bacula Enterprise Edition version `12.6.3` Storage Daemons will be deployed to the hosts `storage1.example.com` and `storage2.example.com`, using an inventory file.
+Bacula Enterprise Edition DIR, SD, and FD compnents will also be installed and the Bacula Director service will be automatically disabled.
 First an inventory file needs to be created:

-Note: In this example, please be sure to edit the `tests/storages.yaml` inventory file to match your environment.
+The `tests/storages.yaml` inventory file (edit to match systems in your environment):

-Example `tests/storages.yaml` inventory file:
 ```
 ---
 storages: